-- A. Furnish extra materials, spare parts, tools, and software of types and in quantities specified in individual specification sections. - B. Deliver and place in location as directed; obtain receipt prior to final payment.
+- A. Furnish extra materials, spare parts, tools, and software of types and in quantities specified in individual specification sections. - B. Deliver to Project site; obtain receipt prior to final payment.

-3.1 SUBSTITUTION PROCEDURES
+3.1 SUBSTITUTION LIMITATIONS

-- A. Substitutions during the bidding or proposal period: - 1.
-Architect will consider requests for substitutions submitted prior to 3 working days before date of bids or proposals. - 2.
-Requests for substitutions must be accompanied by completed substitution request form included in Project Manual. - B. Substitutions after the bidding or proposal period: - 1.
-Substitutions after the bidding or proposal period will only be considered in the following cases: - a.
+- A. See Section 01 25 00 Substitution Procedures. - B. Substitutions during the bidding or proposal period: - 1.
+Architect will consider requests for substitutions submitted prior to 5 working days before date of bids or proposals. - 2.
+Requests for substitutions must be accompanied by completed substitution request form included in Project Manual. - C. Substitutions after the bidding or proposal period:

+- 1. Substitutions after the bidding or proposal period will only be considered in the following cases: - a.
 The specified product is no longer manufactured. - b.
-The specified product is unsuitable for the intended use.
+The specified product is unsuitable for the intended use. - c.

-- c.
 The specified product is unavailable due to circumstances unforeseen by the Contractor. - 2.
-The Contractor's failure to obtain in a timely manner the specified product is not considered a justifiable reason for a substitution request. - C. Document each request with complete data substantiating compliance of proposed substitution with Contract Documents. - D. A request for substitution constitutes a representation that the submitter: - 1.
+The Contractor's failure to obtain in a timely manner the specified product is not considered a justifiable reason for a substitution request. - D. Document each request with complete data substantiating compliance of proposed substitution with Contract Documents. - E. A request for substitution constitutes a representation that the submitter: - 1.
 Has investigated proposed product and determined that it meets or exceeds the quality level of the specified product. - 2.
-Will provide the same warranty for the substitution as for the specified product. - 3.
-Will coordinate installation and make changes to other Work that may be required for the Work to be complete with no additional cost to Owner. - 4.
-Waives claims for additional costs or time extension that may subsequently become apparent. - E. Substitutions will not be considered when they are indicated or implied on shop drawing or product data submittals, without separate written request, or when acceptance will require revision to the Contract Documents. - F. Substitution Submittal Procedure: - 1.
-Submit electronic copies of request for substitution for consideration.
-Limit each request to one proposed substitution. - 2.
-Submit shop drawings, product data, and certified test results attesting to the proposed product equivalence.
-Burden of proof is on proposer. - 3.
-The Architect will notify Contractor in writing of decision to accept or reject request.
+Agrees to provide the same warranty for the substitution as for the specified product. - 3.
+Agrees to coordinate installation and make changes to other Work that may be required for the Work to be complete with no additional cost to Owner. - 4.
+Waives claims for additional costs or time extension that may subsequently become apparent. - F. Substitutions will not be considered when they are indicated or implied on shop drawing or product data submittals, without separate written request, or when acceptance will require revision to the Contract Documents.